HEURISTIC EVALUATION

 Cineplex App

-4
+Team Size: 4

 Cineplex is a leading Canadian company operating within the film entertainment industry.
 It offers online platforms and a mobile app for users to purchase ticket, browse showtimes, and access other movie-related information.
-These digital touchpoints are vital for providing a perfect ticketing experience for an average of 5 million monthly online visitors.

 Usability heuristics are general principles for designing user-friendly interfaces.
 In Fall 2023, Cineplex launched a UI redesign as part of a system update, which received overwhelmingly negative feedback from iOS users.
 This made the Cineplex app a strong candidate for a heuristic evaluation to identify and address key usability issues.